Ayurvedic Spring Cleanse FAQs

-The Essential Ayurvedic Cleanse Kit is your one-stop shop for all the products needed to enhance your cleanse.
+The Essential Ayurvedic Cleanse Kit is your one-stop shop for all the products needed to enhance your Ayurvedic spring cleanse.
 It includes pre-made packets of both regular and breakfast kitchari, our traditional ghee, herbs to support your digestion, body oil, tongue scraper and dry brushing gloves for your lifestyle practices.
 Our traditional kitchari includes split yellow mung beans, basmati rice and our cleansing spice blend, while our breakfast kitchari includes oats, raisins, a date and our warming spice blend.
 Our kit also includes a support piece of 4 coaching calls, daily emails and more.
 You won’t have to worry about getting individual foods or products, aside from seasonal vegetables.
 It’s all already made for you.

 What does an Ayurvedic cleanse entail?

-Our Farmtrue Cleanse is 14 days.
+Our Farmtrue Ayurvedic spring cleanse is 14 days.
 The first 4 days is about eating seasonal dishes, the second phase is 7 days of kitchari for breakfast, lunch and dinner (with options to replace kitchari with a seasonal dish for one or two meals), followed by 3 days of seasonal eating.
 We encourage you to eat three meals a day and avoid snacking.
 This process will give your digestive system a rest and allow your body to cleanse from the inside out.